This post may contain affiliate links. Please read our disclosure policy.

 - Store: Store leftover meatballs (with or without sauce) in an airtight container refrigerated up to 4 days.

-- Reheat: If reheating the meatballs in sauce, it’s best to warm them stovetop in a small saucepan.
-If reheating the meatballs without sauce, either warm them gently in a skillet over medium-low heat, or in the toaster oven.
+- Reheat: If reheating the meatballs in sauce, it’s best to warm them stovetop in a small saucepan OR in a 350ºF oven for 12 to 15 minutes.
+If reheating the meatballs without sauce, either warm them gently in a skillet over medium-low heat, or in the air fryer.

 More Vegetarian Meatball Recipes